 Multiple Oral Antivirals and Mab. therapies have been issued approval or an EUA by the FDA for the treatment of mild-to-moderate COVID-19 in non-hospitalized patients.
 Speak with your healthcare provider for more information.

 How are the Oral Antivirals or Mab. therapy administered to patients?

 Oral Antivirals are prescribed for the patient by their healthcare provider and are taken by mouth.
 Mab. therapy may be given intravenously (with an IV through a vein) or subcutaneously (injected beneath the skin).

 How do I obtain Oral Antivirals or Mab. therapy if I qualify?

-> Generally, you must see a healthcare provider to obtain these therapies.
-If you qualify for their use, a healthcare provider can provide you with a prescription for the Oral Antiviral medications or they may provide you with a referral to a Mab.
-Therapy center instead.
-Multiple centers are available locally to provide the therapy.
-While some require a healthcare provider referral, others may not.
+Generally, you must see a healthcare provider to obtain these therapies.
+If you qualify for their use, a healthcare provider can provide you with a prescription for the Oral Antiviral medications or they may provide you with a referral to receive Mab. at an infusion center.